Ajitwaman980/BookRental-Backend/README.md

-# Book Review API
+# Book Rental Backend

-A RESTful API built with Node.js, Express, and MongoDB to manage users, books, and reviews.
-Supports authentication, authorization, rate limiting, and CRUD operations.
+The Book Rental API is a production-grade RESTful backend built with Node.js, Express.js, and MongoDB.
+It provides a complete system for user authentication, book listing, and book rental management.
+Designed with real-world use cases in mind, this API simulates a scalable and secure online book rental platform

 ---